frankgiordano/SocialNetworkAnalyzer/README.md

 Question 2:

-	For a given network, find the most influential person(s) based on their degree, closeness and between centrality.
+	For a given network, find the most influential person(s) based on their degree, closeness and betweenness centrality.

 Answer to the questions: